phi0/phi0.github.io/_posts/2018-03-18-BackdoorCTF 2018 - DIGILANT-ADMIN.md

 ---
-layout: post
 title: BackdoorCTF 2018 - DIGILANT-ADMIN
-author: crisis
+author: Crisis
-comments: true
+categories:
+  - hacking
 ---

 Here's my solution for the DIGILANT-ADMIN challenge of the *2018 BackdoorCTF*.
 I'm not sure wether I got the flag the intended way since there has been quite a few technical problems during the event, but here's how I did it anyway.